jordanbell2357/how-to/hadoop-spark.md

 </configuration>
 ```

-Add to environment variables; either `~/.bashrc` or in system environment configuration.
+Add to environment variables; either for single user with `~/.bashrc` or for system with `/etc/environment`.

 ```bash
 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64